 So, what should I do?

-Having good experience in one or more high level programming languages is very important as well, C++ is by far the most used language in the game dev industry.
+Having good experience in one or more high level programming languages is very important.
+C++ is by far the most used language in the game dev industry.
 So go ahead and start learning that if you do not have the experience yet.
 There are many free, good resources available online as long as you put the time and effort.

 If you don’t have game dev experience then try to work on something on your personal time, and try to focus on what is most relevant for the relevant job opening.
 Spend some time learning to use a specific game engine is a great advantage if it is used by the studio you target, or go ahead and build a proof of concept game, it doesn’t have to be commercial-grade but it shows you can think and take care of many things on top of programming.